Aggressive Rhode Island Drug Crimes Attorney Ready To Fight For You

 - Drug Trafficking

 Whether a simple marijuana possession charge or a multi-kilo cocaine trafficking offense – or any drug-related criminal issue in between – Attorney Noah J. Kilroy uses his expertise and extensive knowledge of the criminal justice systems in both Massachusetts and Rhode Island to vigorously defend his clients.
 As a former prosecutor, Attorney Kilroy has intimate familiarity with the strategies and tactics that prosecutors in both states frequently employ in seeking drug offense convictions.
-Rhode Island drug crimes attorney Kilroy has the unique insight and ability to exploit any and all weaknesses in cases against his clients; he routinely succeeds in getting illegally obtained evidence thrown out and charges dropped.
+Rhode Island drug crimes attorney Kilroy has a unique insight and ability to exploit any and all weaknesses in cases against his clients; he routinely succeeds in getting illegally obtained pieces of evidence thrown out and charges dropped.

 Drug possession (including constructive possession)

 Possession of drugs is considered is a lesser offense than charges associated with the delivery or manufacturing of drugs.
 If a person knowingly has “dominion” and control of a controlled substance, he or she is in possession.
 Possession can include offenses when the drug is not actually on the person, but it is a much more difficult case for prosecutors to prove.
 Given the current legislative changes with regards to marijuana rules and regulations, Attorney Kilroy makes it a priority to remain up-to-date on all aspects of the legal landscape in this area.